PalisadoesFoundation/pattoo/docs/cli.rst

         .. code-block:: text

-            language,key,description
+            language,key,translation

 1. Each subsequent row must have values that correspond to the headings.
 Each value must be separated by a comma.

     1. The ``language`` must correspond to the language configured in your ``pattoo.yaml`` configuration file. ``pattoo-web`` will only evaluate translation entries that match to the configured language.
     1. The ``key`` value must correspond to the name of an agent.
-    1. The ``description`` must correspond to the brief text you want to use to describe the ``key``
+    1. The ``translation`` must correspond to the brief text you want to use to describe the ``key``

 .. code-block:: text

-  language,key,description
+  language,key,translation
   en,pattoo_agent_os_autonomousd,Pattoo Standard OS Autonomous Agent en,pattoo_agent_os_spoked,Pattoo Standard OS Spoked Agent en,pattoo_agent_snmpd,Pattoo Standard SNMP Agent